What is CBD?

 Cannabinoids such as THC and CBD are able to influence these receptors because they mimic compounds synthesised by the body, known as endocannabinoids.
 THC has a high binding affinity for cannabinoid receptors, whereas CBD has much less of an attraction to them.
 What is known, however, is that CBD can actually block the endocannabinoid anandamide from being reabsorbed by cannabinoid receptors, which might contribute toward anti-anxiety effects.

 With a low affinity for cannabinoid receptors, CBD is able to exert effects via other receptor sites in the body.
 The cannabinoid is known to interface with vanilloid, PPARs, and serotonin receptors.
-Just like CBD works to block the two main cannabinoid receptors, it also works in a similar way on GPR55 receptors, and in doing so, may help to decrease bone resorption and cancer cell proliferation.
+Just like CBD works to block the two main cannabinoid receptors, it also works in a similar way on GPR55 receptors.

 By acting upon this array of receptors, CBD is known to produce pharmacological actions such as anti-anxiety, anti-inflammatory, neuroprotective, antioxidant, and anti-seizure effects.